Archive for the ‘UBC’ Category

 • – WTO superior to countries, forces workers to compete with foreigners

-• E.g., manager at MS hires person in India – bring them over on H1-B, hire local American or Canadian?
+• E.g., manager at Microsoft hires person in India – bring them over on H1-B, hire local American or Canadian?

 • Infosys – IT in India